Configuring the Environment Variables

 SPARK_MASTER_PORT to override the default

-Environment variables in InsightEdge 15.0 are modified to start with a GS_ prefix in place of the previous XAP_ prefix.
+Environment variables in InsightEdge 15.0 and higher are modified to start with a GS_ prefix in place of the previous XAP_ prefix.
 To support existing scripts that include environment variables with the XAP_ prefix, the product reads InsightEdge-specific environment variables, with both a GS_ prefix and a XAP_ prefix.
 Therefore if you are upgrading from a previous version, you don't have to modify your scripts right away (although we recommend that you do it eventually).